 DEAN MARION E. BROOME, PHD, RN, FAAN

-Among America’s Best Graduate Schools of Nursing, Duke ranked sixth in 2016, according to U.S. News and World Report.
-The Duke DNP program was also ranked No. 1 and five Duke nursing master’s degree programs also ranked in the top 10, including nurse practitioner in pediatric primary care, which ranked second; anesthesia and nursing informatics, ranked third; and nurse practitioner in family primary care, ranked third; nursing informatics, ranked fourth; nurse practitioner in gerontology acute care ranked sixth; and nurse practitioner in administration, ranked eighth.
+Among America’s Best Graduate Schools of Nursing, Duke ranked No. 1 in 2017, according to U.S. News and World Report.
+The Duke DNP program was also ranked No. 1 and five Duke nursing master’s degree programs also ranked in the top 10, including nurse practitioner in pediatric primary care, which ranked second; anesthesia and nursing informatics, ranked third; nurse practitioner in family primary care, ranked third; nursing informatics, ranked fourth; nurse practitioner in gerontology acute care ranked sixth; and nurse practitioner in administration, ranked eighth.
 In 2016, Duke University School of Nursing ranked 4th in National Institutes of Health funding for research.
 Our nurse researchers lead the way, innovating care for some of the most vulnerable populations, including the elderly, neonates and children, and the chronically ill.
 Through collaboration with Duke University Health System, investigators in the School of Medicine and community and global partners such as the Durham Veterans Affairs Medical Center and Fudan University in Shanghai, China, we conduct research in both clinical and community settings.

 We are committed to continuing a long tradition of educating leaders in nursing — men and women empowered to lead change in health and medicine.
 With your investment in this partnership, we will move Duke Nursing forward for a healthier world.